lightning/bolts/02-peer-protocol.md

     - MUST NOT send a `tx_signatures` message

 The receiving node:
-  - the `witness_stack` weight lowers the effective `feerate` below the the *opener*'s feerate for the funding transaction:
+  - if the `witness_stack` weight lowers the effective `feerate` below the the *opener*'s feerate for the funding transaction:
     - SHOULD broadcast their commitment transaction, closing the channel.
-  - SHOULD apply `witness`es to the funding transaction and broadcast it
+  - SHOULD apply `witnesses` to the funding transaction and broadcast it
   - if has already sent or received a `funding_locked` message for this
     channel:
     - MUST ignore this message